Amatus of Nusco

 Amatus of Nusco, in Italian Amato di Nusco (c.
 1003–1093) was the first bishop of Nusco in Irpinia, southern Italy.
-The most likely account of him is that he was of noble birth, a native of the South of Italy, that he distributed all his worldly goods to the poor, became a priest, and afterwards a monk in the Abbey of Monte Vergine.
-He died (probably) on 30 September 1093.
+The most likely account of him is that he was of noble birth, a native of the South of Italy, that he distributed all his worldly goods to the poor, became a priest, and afterwards a monk in the Abbey of Montevergine.
+He probably died on 30 September 1093.
 Numerous miracles were reported at the site of his tomb and his cult developed to the point where he became recognised as a saint in the Roman Catholic Church, celebrated in the Roman Martyrology on 30 September.

 The monks of Montevergine regarded him as a disciple of William of Vercelli and accordingly argued for 30 September 1193 as the date of his death.